 We were visiting our adult children in Burlington, Vermont when we decided to take a parents-only day trip to visit the charming village of Stowe.
 We were looking for outdoor adventures enjoyable to us empty nesters.
 Stowe certainly filled the bill as an empty-nester vacation destination.

 We started with a bike ride on the Stowe Recreation Path.
 The winding path weaves past bucolic farm fields with iconic red barns framing the Green Mountains.
 It traces a beautiful clear bubbling river so we stopped for a quick dip.
-The Rec Path ends in the picturesque village of Stowe where we strolled past one of a kind shops.
+The Rec Path ends in the picturesque village of Stowe where we strolled past one-of-a-kind shops.
 We found a yummy lunch followed by a cone at a cute ice cream parlor.

 A hike to Bingham Falls was our afternoon adventure.
 The rocks sculptured by the falls were gorgeously smooth.
 It’s a short hike of less than a quarter mile to see the blue-green beauty of these falls.
 More hearty souls enjoy jumping off the cliffs into the swimming hole there.
 However, there was plenty of room for us to take a refreshing swim.